EsotericSoftware/clippy/README.md

 [Download Clippy](https://github.com/EsotericSoftware/clippy/releases)

 There is no installation, instead Clippy is provided as two files. `Clippy.exe` is an executable that automatically finds Java and runs Clippy.
 Alternatively, `Clippy.jar` can be run directly either by double clicking or with `javaw -jar Clippy.jar`.
-You don't need both files, each file is the whole app.
+Both files are not needed, each file is the whole app.

 It is highly recommended to run Clippy using 64-bit Java.
 Clippy may run much more slowly if 32-bit Java is used.
 To be sure of which Java installation Clippy uses, run it from the command line using the: